- Sturdy aluminum monorail that keeps it steady and stable on the floor

 You might also need to readjust the recoil belt and bungee cord under the WaterRower GX.
 To find out if you need to do this, check if the handle does not go into the full forward position.
 If it doesn’t, you’ll have to stand the WaterRower upright, unhook the bungee cord and recoil belt, and adjust the buckle strap before hooking them back together again.

 Over time, the clutch and belt mechanism will also gather some dust and dirt.
-You’ll notice this when the WaterRower GX doesn’t seem to be working as efficient as before.
+You’ll notice this when the WaterRower GX doesn’t seem to be working as efficiently as before.
 Fortunately, a little bit of vacuuming will do the trick.

 The rest of the machine will also need some dusting.
 You’ll need nothing but a piece of damp cloth for this.
 Do not, under any circumstance, use rubbing alcohol, chlorates or ammonia-based cleaners such as Mr. Clean or Windex to clean your rower.
 These are corrosive and will undoubtedly do damage to the aluminum and ash wood.